michel1991/ocp-java-11/modulars/md/COMMAND.md

 Option B is correct because the only command that has a --module option is java.
 Option E is correct because -m is equivalent.

-### Which commands can list dependencies?
-(Choose all that apply.)
-* A. jdeps flea.jar
-* B. jdeps -d flea.jar
-* C. jdeps -detail flea.jar
-* D. jdeps --detail flea.jar

-Option A is correct because it prints the details of the dependencies.
-Options B, C, and D try to fool you with an invalid option.
-The jdeps command uses command-line options to restrict the output to the summary level.

 ### Which commands take a --module-path parameter?
 (Choose all that apply.)
 *  A. javac